Colin Farrell: 2009–2021: Established actor

-2022: Continued acclaim
+2022–present

 In 2022, Farrell co-starred in the film Thirteen Lives, which chronicles the 2018 Tham Luang cave rescue of a Thai boys' soccer team that was trapped 2.5 miles inside the cave for eighteen days as a result of a flash-flood.
 The British cave divers Rick Stanton and John Volanthen participated in the rescue operation and retrieved the boys.
 During this production, Farrell and the other cast members did their own stunts and diving.
 In an interview about the film, Farrell admitted to suffering significant anxiety from the underwater work.
-He portrayed Oswald "Oz" Cobblepot / Penguin in Matt Reeves' 2022 film The Batman and will continue to portray the character in a spin-off self-titled solo series on HBO Max.
+He portrayed Oswald "Oz" Cobb / Penguin in Matt Reeves' 2022 film The Batman.
+He continued to portray the character in a spin-off solo series The Penguin on HBO in 2024 with his performance earning critical praise and the Golden Globe Award for Best Actor – Miniseries or Television Film.
+Farrell will reprise the role in The Batman Part II (2027).

-That same year, Farrell reunited with Martin McDonagh and Brendan Gleeson for The Banshees of Inisherin, which earned Farrell a Volpi Cup for Best Actor from the 79th Venice Film Festival and a Golden Globe, as well as a nomination for the Academy Award for Best Actor.
+Also in 2022, Farrell reunited with Martin McDonagh and Brendan Gleeson for The Banshees of Inisherin, which earned Farrell a Volpi Cup for Best Actor from the 79th Venice Film Festival and a Golden Globe, as well as a nomination for the Academy Award for Best Actor.

+In February 2024, it was reported that Farrell would star alongside Margot Robbie in Kogonada's film A Big Bold Beautiful Journey.
+Filming began in April that year.

+In March 2025, it was announced that Farrell was in talks to star in a film based on Sgt.
+Rock for Warner Bros. and DC Studios as part of their DC Universe franchise.
+The film is being directed by Luca Guadagnino and written by Justin Kuritzkes.
+He played alongside Tilda Swinton in Edward Berger's 2025 movie Ballad of a Small Player.

 Charity work

 In 2007, Farrell joined other celebrities as a spokesperson for the Special Olympics World Games in Shanghai.
 He also lent his support to the anti-bullying campaign Stand Up! organised by the Irish LGBT youth organisation BeLonG To in March 2012.
-He had appeared on The Ellen DeGeneres Show two years earlier to increase awareness of the subject.
-In 2015, he became an official Ambassador of the Homeless World Cup, which uses street football to inspire homeless people to change their lives.
+Farrell, whose brother, Eamonn, is gay, had appeared on The Ellen DeGeneres Show two years earlier to increase awareness of the subject.

+In 2015, Colin Farrell became an official Ambassador of the Homeless World Cup, which uses street football to inspire homeless people to change their lives.
+On August 7, 2024, he announced that he will be starting the Colin Farrell Foundation in dedication to his son James, who has Angelman syndrome.
+The organization provides support to adults with intellectual disabilities and their families.
+"This is the first time I’ve spoken about it," he said, "and obviously the only reason I’m speaking is I can’t ask James if he wants to do this."

 Personal life

 Farrell owns homes in Dublin and Los Angeles.
-In 2013, he revealed that he suffers from insomnia.
+In 2013, he revealed that he suffers from insomnia and has suffered from occasional bouts of depression and dark thoughts.